truetone/truetone.github.io/resume/index.markdown

 * Helped determine annual budgets for program purchase orders
 * Liaison between Clinical Virology Programs staff and Frontier Science Data Center for AIDS Clinical Trials Group (ACTG) research studies
 * Responsible quality of data in University of Minnesota ACTG site and sub-sites at Hennepin County Medical Center, University of Iowa and University of Nebraska
-* Generate data reports for Study Coordinator and Principal Investigator
+* Generated data reports for Study Coordinator and Principal Investigator
-* Responsible for making purchases in University of Minnesota Enterprise Financial System.
+* Responsible for making purchases in University of Minnesota Enterprise Financial System

 #### Independent Consultant, Minneapolis, MN Freelance Web Developer, May 2005 to June 2010